mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ## Router Diagnostics

-The `router_diagnostics` field of the MaxCtrl `show service` and the service REST API output for a readwritesplit service contains the following fields.
+The `router_diagnostics` output for a readwritesplit service contains the following fields.

 * `queries`: Number of queries executed through this service.
 * `route_master`: Number of writes routed to master.